 This paper examines state-level performance reporting in the United States, an area the authors found to be an important part of state education policies striving for greater accountability.
 There is an overview of the pressure for accountability, as well as roadblocks to its success.
-The author mentions the following five issues needing further study: performance reporting as an isolated or interlocking policy tool; performance reporting as external accountability or internal improvement; performance reporting as contextually-drive date or prescribed data; performance reporting as a comprehensive or selective performance indicator system; and performance reporting as an equity tool.
+The author mentions the following five issues needing further study: performance reporting as an isolated or interlocking policy tool; performance reporting as contextually-drive date or prescribed data; performance reporting as a comprehensive or selective performance indicator system; and performance reporting as an equity tool.